 Wines from The Land of Sangiovese

-Tuscany offers a variety of good wines.
-Among the best known and most important is the Chianti Classico in its well-known straw-wrapped wine bottle.
-The grapes come from the same region in Tuscany and are grown only in a strictly limited area between Siena and Florence.
+Among the best known and most important wines is the Chianti Classico.
+Originally served in its well-known straw-wrapped wine bottle, the fiasco, which had fallen out of favour but is now making a bit of a come-back.
+The grapes all come from the same region in Tuscany and are grown only in a strictly limited area between Siena and Florence.
 The Sangiovese that forms the majority of the Chianti blend is a thin-skinned grape, so it makes translucent wines.
-Chianti Classico wine can vary from light-bodied to full-bodied according to producer and territory it is produced.
-It is a fruity wine that displays aromas of cherries.
+Chianti Classico wine can vary from light-bodied to full-bodied according to producer and the terroir where it is produced.
+It is a robust yet fruity wine that displays among other things an aroma of sour cherries.

-Brunello di Montalcino is one of the most famous red wine provinces in Italy and is made from the Sangiovese grape in strict accordance with DOCG rules.
+Brunello di Montalcino is one of the most famous red wine provinces in Italy and is also made from the Sangiovese grape (Brunello, meaning “the little brown one” is the local Sangiovese clone) in strict accordance with DOCG rules.
 Thus, the wine must ripen for at least 24 months in the wood barrel and may not be released until the beginning of the 5th year after the harvest.
-Not surprising that the Brunello is the most expensive “classic” Tuscan wine.
+It is not surprising that the Brunello is the most expensive “classic” Tuscan wine.

 The story of rebellious winemakers

-One who knows Italian bureaucracy especially in viticulture and winemaking would guess that changing rules in Italy is not an easy task.
-However, In the 1970s several winemakers in Tuscany started a revolution in winemaking.
+Anyone who knows Italian bureaucracy, especially in viticulture and winemaking, will know that changing rules in Italy is not an easy task.
+However, In the 1970’s several winemakers in Tuscany started a revolution in winemaking.
 The first step was the release of wine Sassicaia by Mario Incisa Della Rocchetta and later followed by famous Antinori with wines Tignanello, Solaia, Ornellaia, etc.